 As you would expect from a popular seaside town, Herne Bay has more than its fair share of top class eateries, especially seafood.
 Check out Elivavet Fine Greek close to the development or The Ship, which is the oldest building in the town.
 The Wine Bar, Mortimers (British) The Rising Sun (Public House/Restaurant), the Oyster and Chop House (seafood), The Fish Inn and Shad (Indian) all come highly recommended amongst the towns many restaurants.

 The location of Sunningdale Green provides an excellent choice of schools within easy reach.
 Both Herne Bay and the adjoining village of Herne have a three-tier education system, with primary, junior and high schools.
-First school choices include the Ofsted rated ‘Good’ Hampton Primary Academy, the ‘Outstanding’ Herne CofE Infants and Herne Bay Infants, with junior schools including Herne CofE Juniors and Herne Bay Juniors.
+First school choices include the Ofsted rated ‘Good’ Hampton Primary Academy and Briary Primary school, the ‘Outstanding’ Herne CofE Infants and Herne Bay Infants, with junior schools including Herne CofE Juniors and Herne Bay Juniors.
 Both of these feed the local Herne Bay High School, which is within walking distance of the development.
 Herne Bay High is a specialist sports college with excellent facilities and is rated ‘Good’ by ofsted.As an alternative, some local pupils travel to grammar schools in Faversham, Ramsgate and Canterbury, or to the highly regarded independent schools in Canterbury, such as Kings School or Kent College.

 As a popular seaside resort, Herne Bay has a lot to offer for your leisure and pleasure, including 2 miles of Blue Flag sand and shale beach, and a promenade complete with arcades, shops, restaurants and cafes.
 The town is also home to popular Victorian gardens near the seafront.
 Look out for the ten-day Herne Bay Festival every August for loads of free fun activities for all the family to enjoy.